Updated 7 months ago

 AC solar panels are called ‘Plug and Play’ for a reason.
 They’re extremely easy to install because they don’t require all of the same DC wiring that is needed to connect solar panels to a central inverter.
 This cuts down on the amount of time and materials needed to install these panels.

-Fewer wires cuts down on the number of materials and time needed to complete a solar installation, which can end up lowering the overall labor costs.
+Simplifying solar panel wiring cuts down on the materials and time needed to complete a solar installation, which can end up lowering the overall labor costs.

 Reduces impact of shading